maketheworldwise/github-merge-strategy/README.md

 [merge]--[squash]--[rebase]--[readme]
 ```

-1. I've made feature1 branch and make three files.
+1. I've made feature1 branch and three files in it.
 This is how it will be look like when using **merge**.

 ```shell
 main branch: